cristinafsanz/jekyll-now/_posts/2016-02-01-Jekyll-blog-from-scratch.md

 Usually the first time the GitHub Pages site is created it takes 5-10 minutes to go live.

-After that, I can add some styles creating a new css in css/main.css and link it in the index.html.

 <h2>Setting up Jekyll:</h2>

 In order for Jekyll to work with my site, I need to follow Jekyll's directory structure.

 - Create a .gitignore file to ignore the _site directory that Jekyll automatically generates each time I commit.

 - Make a _layouts directory, and create file inside it called default.html.
-This is the main layout that will contain repeated elements like head and footer.
+This is the main layout that will contain repeated elements like `<head>` and `<footer>`.
 So let's move those elements from index.html into default.html.

 - Use the liquid tags {{ page.title }} in the title and {{ content }} inside the container section to inject content into the final web page.